 - Your preferred Vet’s contact information

-- An up to date photograph of your pet that could be used for identification if necessary
+- An up-to-date photograph of your pet that could be used for identification if necessary

-- Details/maps of any permitted dog walking areas and parks that you usually walk in
+- Details/maps of any permitted dog walking areas and parks that you usually walk-in

 Information for your Pet Sitter

 The more information you can provide regarding your pet, his likes and habits, will result in a better care package provided by your pet sitter.
-Please be as honest as you can and let me know if your dog is antisocial towards other dogs, is due to come into season, or even if he runs away when off the lead.
+Please be as honest as possible and let me know if your dog is antisocial towards other dogs, is due to come into season, or even if he runs away when off the lead.
 It’s much better if I am pre-warned to expect any eventuality.
-You can always print out this page and complete your answers on here, to add information to your pack.
+You can always print out this page and complete your answers here, to add information to your pack.

 - Important routines – mealtimes, sleeping, playing and exercising